Where to ski in Chamonix…

 The Vallée Blanche is the most famous off-piste ski descent in the world, and is surrounded by the Alp’s top summits and glaciers, including Mont Blanc, Mont Banc de Cheilon, Mont Maudit, Grandes Jorasses and Aiguille Verte.
 Like a knife, the striking glacial valley cuts through the heart of the Mont Blanc mountain range.
 The area boasts a 22 km run and a vertical off-piste descent of 2,700m.
 Intermediate skiers and boarders can take on the ‘classic route’, whilst the advanced off-piste enthusiasts can tackle the ‘Petit’ and Grand Envers’ routes.
 It goes without saying that guides are recommended for these white-knuckle runs!

-Buying your Chamonix lift passes in advance of your holiday completely makes sense.
-Firstly, you don't have worry about queuing to buy them over the counter or figuring out how much cash you need for your holiday, but also you will have the passes delivered to you in time for your first day of skiing in Chamonix to where you are staying.
+Buying your Chamonix WINTER SEASON 2022-3 lift passes or lift tickets in advance of your holiday completely makes sense.
+Firstly, you don’t have worry about queuing to buy them over the counter or figuring out how much cash you need for your holiday, but also you will have the passes delivered to you in time for your first day of skiing in Chamonix to where you are staying.